 Ability to operate a variety of office equipment, including a personal computer, printers, copy machines, telephone, and fax machine.

-Employees in this classification must live within a one-hour driving distance to their assigned reporting location.
+Employees in this classification must live within a forty (40) mile radius to their assigned reporting location.
 The assigned reporting location for this position will be the Corporate office located at 330 S. Hwy 301 in Sumterville, FL.
 However, the reporting location is subject to change based on the needs of the Cooperative.